tblackmorepages/RPN-calculator/README.md

 ## Usage

-Input expressions should follow the Reverse Polish Notation syntax.
+Input expressions should follow the Reverse Polish Notation syntax and contain only whole numbers.
+The output can also only be whole numbers expressions that break this will result in an error.

 Each number or operator should be separated from its neighbors by a single space **unless** it is a number in text format which should be separated by a double space.
 For example the following expressions are equivalent:

 ```python
 > 6 11 +